kaliberjs/build/library/README.md

     - `{custom}` - It is possible to register custom renderers, see below for details.
   - `static` - Considered `static` when non-function value is exported, this value is passed to the renderer associated with the type.
   - `dynamic` - Considered `dynamic` when a function is exported, results in `*.{type}.js` with a function that accepts a single argument.
+- `src/**/*` - Any files not used in the compilation will be copied to the target directory.
 - `npm run *` - Expecting these commands to be called from the directory that contains `src` and `target`.
 - `config/*.js` - See [kaliberjs/config](https://github.com/kaliberjs/config) for documentation.